Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Introduction

-Concerningly, we find that almost every model predicts a false significant treatment effect when none is present, which could be greatly misleading to unwary practitioners (\sect\ref{sec:results}).
-While we find that each model struggles with at least one challenge, models leveraging recent, hierarchical, transformer-based architectures perform best, although such models are not yet widely used \cite{keith2020review}.
+Concerningly, we find that almost every method predicts a false significant treatment effect when none is present, which could be greatly misleading to unwary practitioners (\sect\ref{sec:results}).
+While we find that each method struggles with at least one challenge, methods leveraging recent, hierarchical, transformer-based architectures perform best, although such methods are not yet widely used \cite{keith2020review}.
+These limitations and findings highlight the importance of continued research on the evaluation of causal inference methods for text.